Bayesian defective Marshall-Olkin Gompertz model: an integrated approach to identifying cure fraction: Introduction

-In the work of \cite{teserocha2016defective}, two new flexible defective distributions within the Marshall-Olkin family are introduced.
-The Marshall-Olkin family provides a framework for creating new probability distributions based on existing ones. \cite{teserocha2016defective} demonstrates that, by employing the defective versions of the Gompertz and Inverse Gaussian distributions, the models within the Marshall-Olkin family also become defective.
+In the work of \cite{rocha2016newtwoMO}, two new flexible defective distributions within the Marshall-Olkin family are introduced.
+The Marshall-Olkin family provides a framework for creating new probability distributions based on existing ones with the aim of adding more flexibility in statistial modeling. \cite{rocha2016newtwoMO} demonstrates that, by employing the defective versions of the Gompertz and inverse Gaussian distributions, the models within the Marshall-Olkin family also become defective.
 Mathematical properties of the Marshall-Olkin family are present in depth in the paper of \cite{barreto2013general}.
-Under the frequentist approach, \cite{rocha2016two_MO} presented simulation studies to evaluate the properties of maximum likelihood estimation and conducted model comparison experiments to demonstrate the ability to make accurate inferences for the Marshall-Olkin Gompertz and Marshall-Olkin Inverse Gaussian distributions.
-Three applications to different datasets were provided to showcase the practical performance of the defective versions compared to the mixture cure models for these two new distributions.
+Under the frequentist approach, \cite{rocha2016newtwoMO} presented simulation studies to evaluate the properties of maximum likelihood estimation and conducted model comparison experiments to demonstrate the ability to make accurate inferences for the Marshall-Olkin Gompertz distribution in comparison to the conventional defective Gompertz distribution.
+Three applications to different datasets were provided to showcase the practical performance of the defective model compared to the mixture cure models for these two new distributions.

-However, for data with a cured fraction, it is also interesting to investigate the effects of treatments, genetic characteristics, or other endogenous factors that may influence a patient's immunity. \cite{martinez2017defective} introduce the parametric regression under frequentist and Bayesian infereces for the defective generalized Gompertz model.
-An approach for interval-censored survival data with immune subjects for Gompertz and inverse Gaussian deffective distributions is discussed by \cite{calsavara2019defective}.
-Currently, there are no models in the literature with a regression structure that incorporate the Marshall-Olkin Gompertz and Marshall-Olkin Inverse Gaussian distributions.
-Therefore, the objective of this paper is to propose the Marshall-Olkin Gompertz and Marshall-Olkin Inverse Gaussian distributions as alternatives to comprehensive models for estimating the parametric survival function in the presence of a cured fraction in the population.
-In addition, this paper introduces the first approach under Bayesian paradigm for the two defective models proposed by \cite{teserocha2016defective}.
+In the presence of a cure fraction, it is of particular interest to assess how treatments, genetic characteristics, and other endogenous factors affect patient immunity.
+Nevertheless, the influence of such covariates has not yet been investigated for defective distributions derived from the Marshall–Olkin family.
+The importance of covariates was explored by \cite{martinez2017defective}, who introduced the parametric regression under frequentist and Bayesian inferences for the defective generalized Gompertz model.
+An approach for interval-censored survival data with immune subjects for Gompertz and inverse Gaussian defective distributions is discussed by \cite{calsavara2019defective}.
+Therefore, the objective of this paper is to propose the Marshall-Olkin Gompertz distribution as alternatives to comprehensive models for estimating the parameter survival function in the presence of a cured fraction in the population and how clinical profiles can impact the probability of cure.
+In addition, this paper introduces the first approach under Bayesian paradigm for the defective Marshall-Olkin Gompertz model proposed by \cite{rocha2016newtwoMO}.